Posted on August 16, 2019 | | Categories: Cybersecurity, Encryption, Managed File Transfer

 Related Resource: Your GoAnywhere MFT Glossary

-Although they share similarities, there are some key differences between the two, including:
+Although AS2 and AS4 share similarities, there are some key differences between the two, including:

 AS4 is more compatible with standard environments, because many organizations use technologies like SOAP, XML, and EDI for their internal integration(s).
 AS4 allows the extension of these technologies for external integration, becoming a very natural and seamless operation.